Working with milliseconds in Excel

 This can be fixed by assigning the following custom format to the cells (select the column containing the time, right-click and choose “format cells”):

-The square brackets indicate that this is an “elapsed time” format that can display hourly values equal to or greater than 24h.
 Once applied, the time values are shown in the desired format:

 Date, time with milliseconds and weight shown correctly in Excel